jbao9/GoAround/README.md

 # GoAround

-This is an Google Cloud Platform and React-based Social Network we application.
+This is an Google Cloud Platform and React-based Social Network web application.

 ### Language